MatijaSi/Welmish-Woundikins/README.md

 ### New:
 Items!
 Weapons, armour, potions and scrolls.
 Added picking up items, dropping them, wearing/wielding, taking them off, reading and quaffing (the usual).
-Wearables increase your damage and/or health, while potions may either heal or poison you and scroll teleport you.
+Wearables increase your damage and/or health, while potions may either heal or poison you and scrolls teleport you.

 ### Current version:
-Three player classes: Warriors (decent damage, more health than barbarians, smaller fov), Rogues (smaller damage, same health as warriors, bigger fov, can see fovs of monsters (useful for stealthing past them) and Barbarians (smaller health, bigger damage when close to death).
+Three player classes: Warriors (decent damage, more health than barbarians, smaller fov), Rogues (smaller damage, same health as warriors, bigger fov, can see fovs of monsters (useful for stealthing past them)) and Barbarians (smaller health, bigger damage when close to death).

 Monsters: Goblins, Goblin Warlords (summoners), Scoundrels (run away when wounded), Bombers (explode when close to player), Nazgul (you win when/if you kill him).